brilliantFire/brilliantFire.github.io/_posts/2025-09-22-tactical-versus-strategic-mode.md

 This mode aligns more with Kahneman’s System 2: deliberate, systematic, and detail-heavy.

 While strategic thinking dominates design and planning, tactical thinking takes center stage during building, testing, and deploying MVPs and beyond.
-It’s about speed, precision, and quality—navigating issues that inevitably arise when a prototype becomes a production system.
+It’s about speed, precision, and quality, navigating issues that inevitably arise when a prototype becomes a production system.

 To thrive in tactical mode, teams benefit from structure.
 Ideally, design and planning outputs include: